 Language bindings

-The five surfaces (Rust, Python, Julia, C, C++) cover the same core read/write/build functionality.
-The table below maps coarse features to bindings; each binding’s section below has runnable examples.
+The surfaces (Rust, Python, Julia, Fortran, C, C++) share the same core read/write/build functionality.
+The table below maps coarse features to bindings; multi-language panels follow for the common “read first frame” task.

 Feature